cysouw/diathesis/text/c04_summaryEpi.md

 ### *Perfektkontinuativ* (*bleiben+Partizip*) {#sec:summary-perfektkontinuativ}

 The ~~Perfektkontinuativ~~ (full discussion in [@sec:participles-bleiben-intransitive]) is constructed with *bleiben* and a participle.
 It expresses simultaneously that a process is finished (perfect) and that the resulting state continues (continuative).
 Only participles of intransitive verbs can be used in this construction.
 Additionally, applicable verbs need to have a *sein* perfect (see [@sec:summary-perfekt]) and should describe a potentially reversible event, like *verschwinden* 'to vanish' [@next].
-When used with transitive verbs this construction results in a passive diathesis, here called the *Kontinuativpassiv* (see [@sec:summary-kontinuativantikausativ]).
+When used with transitive verbs this construction results in a passive diathesis, here called the *Fortsetzungspassiv* (see [@sec:summary-kontinuativantikausativ]).

 ::: ex
 a.
 Der Schlüssel verschwindet.